CodeSpace-Team/approaching-a-project-and-version-control-2.0/04_Working with GitHub.md

    - The `-u` flag tells Git to remember the remote branch (you only need to use it the first time).
    - `origin` is the name of your remote repository.
    - `main` is the default branch name.
 (If your default branch is named master, use that instead.)

+## Activities

+- Create a new repository on Github, name it `my-project`.
+- Select Public or Private visibility.
+- Do not initialize the repository with a README file.
+- Connect local repository to Github.
+- Push local changes to Github.
+- Verify changes on Github, reload the repo and verify that the README file appears with the content you created locally.
+- Add a new section to the local README called Skills, list your skills (Github, markdown, etc) under the section.
+- Commit and push your changes to the remote repo.
+- Confirm that the updates appear on the remote repo.